visionik/vContext/vAgenda-extension-beads.md

 **vAgenda strengths**:
 - Standardized format for cross-system interop
 - Rich narratives for plans (the "why" and "how")
-- Long-term memory via ACE playbooks
+- Long-term memory via playbooks
 - Token-efficient TRON encoding
 - Separation of short/medium/long-term memory